CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Softmax Reformulation via Cumulant Generating Function

-We introduce MGF-softmax to address the challenges of softmax in HE described in Section~\ref{sec:def_and_challenges}.
+We introduce CGF-softmax to address the challenges of softmax in HE described in Section~\ref{sec:def_and_challenges}.
 Given an input vector $\mathbf{x} = (x_1, \cdots, x_n)$, we interpret the softmax denominator as a scaled sample mean of exponential terms.
 Let $X$ denote a random variable representing the distribution of input components, and let $M_X(t) \triangleq \mathbb{E}[\exp(tX)]$ denote its MGF.
 Under this interpretation, the softmax denominator $\sum_{i=1}^{n} \exp(x_i)$ is replaced by $n M_X(1)$ by substituting the sample mean with the ensemble mean.
-Accordingly, the $i$-th component of \mgfsoftmax is given by
+Accordingly, the $i$-th component of \cgfsoftmax is given by